Saturday, November 26, 2011

 October 1956 rolled around and he got an unusual request for a meeting in Philadelphia.
 When he told the story later, he described it thus: "You wouldn’t believe it.
 It was right out of a movie.
 I was given the address of an abandoned warehouse on the docks of Philadelphia.
 It was dark and foggy.
 When I got inside the building, I was hit with blinding lights and could barely make out three figures.
 They were all in suits and they all were named Mr. Smith.
 They wanted me to accept a job, without telling me what the job was.
 It didn’t take long for me to figure out they wanted me to parachute into Hungary, to help with the revolt against the Soviets.
 Of course, I turned them down.
 It would have been a suicide mission."

 Robert spent the next 20 years in a variety of jobs.
 He divorced and remarried, was a manager in some jobs and was a union president in another.
-Over the course of time, he rescued a payroll from a burning factory building, got an award for efficiency and was fired for incompetence later in the same month.
+Over the course of time, he rescued a payroll from a burning factory building, received an award for efficiency and was fired for incompetence later in the same month.
 He also never filed federal income taxes but was never charged for it, although the local IRS chief knew exactly who and where he was.

 A month after we buried him, my mother’s house was burgled.
-My mother’s 80 pound Elk Hound was found hiding behind the furnace, a pee spot on the floor to mark the spot where she must have been when the burglars entered the house.
+My mother’s 80 pound elk hound was found hiding behind the furnace, a pee spot on the floor to mark the spot where she must have been when the burglars entered the house.
 Nothing was stolen but everything was ransacked.
 I suspect the CIA was looking for something.
 But do they typically search homes of long retired auxiliaries?
 There just might be more to this Cold War Story than I will ever know.

 Did the Cold War Save Lives?